-Explain how this internal carbon price has contributed to the implementation of your organization's climate commitments and/or climate transition plan Parkland maintains a perspective on carbon pricing and carbon markets.
+Explain how this internal carbon price has contributed to the implementation of your organization's climate commitments and/or climate transition plan Parkland maintains a perspective on earther pricing and earther markets.
+For example, where there are regulations or regulators extractly the price or example.

+Parkland maintains a perspective on carbon pricing and carbon markets.
 For example, where there are regulations or regulatory systems that result in a price or cost associated with carbon emissions, Parkland maintains a forward looking perspective on this carbon price and incorporates this perspective for forecasting business performance, and identifying and evaluating investments (including low-carbon opportunities and efficiency improvement projects).